Mamii: Black Phoenix

-In 2021, Nichols released debut major-label project Black Phoenix to acclaim.
+In 2021, Nichols released her debut major-label project Black Phoenix to critical acclaim.
 In a review for music publication Clash, writer Amelia Lloyd praised the daring, unconventional genre experimentation and "genre-weaving inspiration[s]".
 "The creative decisions in the creation of this album are just right.
 ‘Black Phoeniix’ feels rich and complete, a spectacular offering from a young upcoming creative.
 Contemporary polyrhythms and textured harmonies take this album from classic R&B to a new level.
 The youth of the genre are flipping the switch."
 A deluxe version of the project (titled Black Phoenix: The Rebirth) was released several months later with three additional tracks.